 - Exhaust – Smoke that has any colour such as blue, white or grey show that there is a problem with the vehicle.
 Excessive exhaust noise or a knocking sound from under the car can indicate an exhaust system problem.

-- Vehicle identification – Check that the car’s VIN number (vehicle identification number) matches the VIN on the registration papers.
-Open the bonnet and look for a small silver build plate that’s usually in one of the rear corners of the engine compartment.
+- Vehicle identification – Check that the car’s VIN (vehicle identification number) matches the VIN on the registration papers.
+Open the bonnet and look for a small silver build plate that is usually in one of the rear corners of the engine compartment.

 - Body and paint – Inspect the body for dents, ripples, loose, mismatched panels, paint overspray, evidence of rust or crash repairs.
 Make sure you put the car on a jack and inspect under the vehicle as well.

-- Tyres –Ideally, the tyres should be of the same brand and pattern.
-Check the thread and the sides for any tear or big damage.
-That can pose a serious safety risk and needs immediate attention.
+- Tyres – – Ideally, the tyres should be of the same brand and pattern.
+Check the thread and the sides for any tear or damage.
+That can pose a safety risk and needs immediate attention.
 A thread of Less than 1.6mm is an offence by law in NSW.

 - Seat-belts – Ensure all the seatbelts are operational.
-If you are having a child, ensure the back seat belts work smoothly and properly.
+If you have a child, ensure the rear seat belts work smoothly and properly.

 - Warning lights – With the engine running, you should see no illuminated warning lights.

 - Jack and tool kit – Make sure the car has a jack and its tool kit.
-It is a must have in all vehicles no matter what they are used for.
+It is a must-have in all vehicles no matter what the usage type is.

 Based on 400+ Reviews